 Do you need a visa before coming to Slovakia?

-Please, apply for a VISA of type D (National VISA of the Slovak republic).
-The national visa allows the holder to stay in the territory of the Slovak Republic for the period for which the visa was granted (no other type of VISA).
-The national visa may be issued with maximum validity of 1 year.
+The national visa allows the holder to stay in the territory of the Slovak Republic for the period for which the visa was granted (your are not able to apply for residency with a Schengen visa, more information below).

-Conditions of granting of the National visa
+Conditions of granting of the National visa type D

 What is the difference between a Schengen visa and National visa?